Google Chrome: improve its settings

 In real life that's no big disadvantage for Chromium, because in Linux Mint it integrates automatically with Mints default multimedia support, which is almost complete.

-The tips below (with the obvious exception of number 2 and 3) are exactly the same for Chrome and Chromium.
+The tips below (with the obvious exception of numbers 2 and 3) are nearly the same for Chrome and Chromium.

 Installing Chrome